todkaiser/earthquake-api/README.md

 ```

 #### Geocode
-A library called [geocoder](https://github.com/alexreisner/geocoder) is used to generate a human-readable region type of every earthquake region based off the earthquake coordinates.
+A library called [geocoder](https://github.com/alexreisner/geocoder) is used to generate a human-readable region type of based off earthquake coordinates.
 This process involves running another rake task.
-Unfortunately, the underlying free default geocoding service uses Google APIs, which have strict quotas - 2,500 requests/24 hrs, 5 requests/second.
-As such, to stay below the quota, run the following rake task with `LIMIT` set to to well below the 2,500 quota limit, e.g. 500.
+Unfortunately, the underlying free default geocoding service uses Google APIs, which have strict quotas - __2,500 requests/24 hrs, 5 requests/second__.
+As such, to stay below the quota, run the following rake task with `LIMIT` set to well below the quota limit.
+Set `SLEEP` to 0.25 ms to avoid being throttled.
 ```
 bin/rake geocode:all REVERSE=true CLASS=Earthquake SLEEP=0.25 BATCH=100 LIMIT=500
 ```